EcmaTC53/spec/AmbientLight-Proximity-STMicroelectronics-VL6180.md

 ## 2 Conformance

-This class specification conforms to the Proximity Sensor Class of ECMAScript® Modules for Embedded Systems, ECMA-xxx.
+This class specification conforms to the Ambient Light and Proximity Sensor Classes of ECMAScript® Modules for Embedded Systems, ECMA-xxx.

 ## 3 Normative References